Dr. Justin Daniel

 Head Nurse (Certificate IV Veterinary Nursing)

 Rhie completed her Veterinary Nursing certificate in 2011 and since then has worked in a busy practice in Wollongong before moving to the South Coast and joining our clinic.
-Rhie is currently studying her Diploma in Veterinary Nursing.
 Rhie is passionate about surgical nursing and anaesthesia and loves committing herself to patient care.
 Rhie has many pets including two dogs, a cat, cattle and sheep which she loves to spend time with on the farm.